 The smaller the grain the less water it can absorb, and ultimately the less water you will need.
 The bulgur water ratio will be determined by the size of the bulgur.

 Fine and medium bulgur: 1:1 ratio.
-You need about 1 cup water to 1 cup bulgur.
+You need about 1 cup of water to 1 cup of bulgur.

 Coarse and very coarse bulgur: 1:2 ratio.
 You need to cook these types of bulgur longer and therefore they absorb more water.
 For these, you can use 1 part bulgur to 2 parts water.

-You can also add any type of spice or herb that you’d like.
-Spices can be added before you start to soak or boil the bulgur, whereas herbs can be added fresh before serving.
+- You can also add any type of spice or herb that you’d like.
+Spices can be added before you start to soak or boil bulgur wheat, whereas herbs can be added fresh before serving.

-You can substitute the olive oil with butter when cooking coarse and very coarse bulgur.
+- You can substitute the olive oil with butter when cooking coarse and extra coarse bulgur.
 However, don’t do this for fine and medium bulgur as it will affect their texture too much.

-While you are soaking the bulgur, cover the bowls with kitchen towels.
+- While you are soaking bulgur, cover the bowls with kitchen towels.
 This will help the bulgur absorb the water much better.

-In Turkey, different types of bulgur are used in different and specific bulgur wheat recipes.
+In Middle Eastern cooking, different types of bulgur are used in different and specific bulgur wheat recipes.